Trump Meets North Korea's Kim Jong Un And Says Nuclear Negotiations Will Resume

 Earlier in the day in Seoul, Trump said "we've developed a very good relationship, and we understand each other, I do believe he understands me and I think I maybe understand him."

 Trump initially described the meeting as only a brief encounter to shake hands.
-He said he proposed it first on Twitter on Saturday while he was in Japan.
+Trump proposed the get-together on Twitter on Saturday while he was in Japan.

-Trump became the first sitting U.S. president to hold a summit with a sitting North Korean leader when he met with Kim in Singapore in June 2018.
+He became the first sitting U.S. president to hold a summit with a sitting North Korean leader when he met with Kim in Singapore in June 2018.
 The summit ended with promises for North Korea to pursue denuclearization — but little in the way of details on how to get that done.

 Trump's second summit with Kim, in Vietnam in February, ended early after the two could not reach an agreement on moving forward.
 Trump said Kim insisted on sanctions being removed before dismantling key nuclear programs, to which he responded that "we couldn't do that."